-Brizo, Rohl, Kohler, Hansgrohe and Grohe will give you an idea of styles available, but there are at least 25 reputable companies that make bath faucets, handles, shower heads, towel bars and accessories. *the most popular finishes for these items are brushed nickel, stainless steel, satin nickel and polished chrome.
-Oil rubbed bronze is popular in traditional and old world designed homes Ventilation is covered by code, but there are sensor models that turn on and off automatically and are very quiet.
+Brizo, Rohl, Kohler, Hansgrohe and Grohe will give you an idea of styles available, but there are at least 25 reputable companies that make bath faucets, handles, shower heads, towel bars and accessories.
+The most popular finishes for these items are brushed nickel, stainless steel, satin nickel and polished chrome.
+Oil rubbed bronze is popular in traditional and old world designed homes and gold is back!
+Ventilation is covered by code, but there are sensor models that turn on and off automatically and are very quiet.

 The sink area of the bath is often the main focal point.
 Typically the master has two sinks that may be together or separate.
-If they are not together they are not such a focal point, so may be flanking the tub or another focal point, or just divided for separation of space.
-Trending-vessel sinks that sit on the surface of the bathroom cabinetry.
-Check height of faucet and compatibility with handles or use wall mounted which require correct measure/rough during framing.
+Vessel sinks that sit on the surface of the bathroom cabinetry are another option.
+Check height of faucet and compatibility with handles or use wall mounted which require correct measure during framing.
 This style is typically more contemporary.
 But the rules of design are made to be broken.
 Many companies such as LaCava and Zephyr are making sink and cabinet combinations.

 Pedestal sinks are a great look, but eliminate storage below so may not work in the master bath.
 Kohler, Waterworks and others have many examples.
 Under mount sinks are more utilitarian with maximum countertop space and cleanability.
-For a more elegant look a self rimming sink is a more decorative look.
+A self-rimming sink is more decorative.